 In both cases, police were responding to routine calls that escalated quickly when Hall arrived, said Burris.
-For Wilson, it was not established he had thrown rocks, and there were no reports of injuries or accidents from the rocks.
+For Wilson, it was not established he had thrown rocks from the overpass, and there were no reports of injuries or accidents from the rock throwing.

 “How do you go from reasonable suspicion to murder?” asked Burris.
 “It’s an outrageous shooting, he did not have to kill this man.”

 In Arboleda’s case, police responded on Nov.
-3, 2018, to a call about a “suspicious” person knocking on doors.
-Arboleda was ringing doorbells and “lingering in the area,” the district attorney said in a statement.
+3, 2018, to a call about a “suspicious” person knocking on doors in a Danville cul-de-sac.
+The slim, 5-foot-5 Arboleda, dressed in a gray sweatshirt and black pants, was ringing doorbells and “lingering in the area,” the district attorney said in a news release.

 Arboleda was driving away when officers tried to initiate a traffic stop.
 Like Wilson, he tried to avoid police.